-If you’re wondering how you can track down copies of my zines, you can see what’s available in my Etsy Shop or see what I have in stock at distros like Take Care or Sticky or Fox and Owl.
+If you’re wondering how you can track down copies of my zines, you can see what’s available in my Etsy Shop or see what I have in stock at distros like Take Care or Sticky.
 They can also be found at The Rizzeria at 143 Norton Street Leichhardt, Sydney; Good Press in Glasgow and Rope Press in Birmingham.
 In general the only zines I have available are ones from the last few years.
 Once all the copies are gone I usually don’t reprint them (but it’s worth asking if you’re after a particular zine).

 With that out of the way…

 The following history lesson takes the form of descriptions of my past zines.
 Also see the I am a Camera and Disposable Camera links above.

 I have been reading zines since the early 1990s, when I discovered them in record stores such as Waterfront, Half a Cow, Phantom and Red Eye.
 I read them for quite a few years before I felt brave enough to make my own in 1996, but once I did I found a world opened up for, and in, me.